Coastal Carolina vs. UL Monroe NCAA Football Odds, Plays and Insights | October 2, 2021

 - Coastal Carolina and its opponents have scored at least 57 points or more just one time this year.

-- UL Monroe and its opponents have not yet combined to score more than 57 points in a game this season.
+- UL Monroe's games have yet to go over 57 points this season.

-- The two teams combine to score 62.5 points per game, 5.5 more than the total in this contest.
+- The combined points per game average of the two teams, 62.5, is 5.5 points more than Saturday's over/under.

-- These two squads combine to allow 38.7 points per game, 18.3 fewer than this contest's over/under.
+- The 38.7 combined points per game that these two squads have allowed this season are 18.3 fewer than the 57 total in this contest.

-- The Chanticleers and their opponents have scored an average of 58.8 points per game in 2021, 1.8 more than Saturday's total.
+- Chanticleers games this season feature an average total of 58.8 points, a number 1.8 points higher than Saturday's over/under.

 - The 52.2 PPG average total in Warhawks games this season is 4.8 points fewer than this game's over/under.